kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

    I've seen how focusing on the state management has sharpened my own logical, computer science-like skills.
  </li>
  <li class="post-content--list-item">
-   I haven't used jQuery in a year...not even for small helper code. <a href="/use-jquery/">Not that I think people <em>shouldn't</em> use it</a>.
+   I haven't used jQuery in a year...not even for small helper code (<a href="/use-jquery/">not that I think people <em>shouldn't</em> use it</a>).
  </li>
 </ul>

+So I'm sticking by my opinion.

-When you read about how <a href="https://www.theregister.co.uk/2017/04/24/stanford_tests_javascript_in_place_of_java/">Stanford University using JavaScript to teach intro computer science instead of Java</a>, it's clear that is progression is creating change.
+And when you see that <a href="https://www.theregister.co.uk/2017/04/24/stanford_tests_javascript_in_place_of_java/">Stanford University now uses JavaScript to teach intro computer science instead of Java</a>, it's clear that this progression is creating change.
 Self-taught developers (like myself) need to learn and embrace CS basics...the above-described progression proves this.

 <blockquote>
   <p>